ZacharyEspiritu/zacharyespiritu.github.io/_experience/2017-10-01-fall-brown-ta.md

 tagline: Teaching Assistant
 ---

 Worked with a team of TAs and professors for different courses each semester.
 Answered student questions online through Piazza and in-person during weekly office hours.
-Developed rubrics, graded, and wrote feedback reports for student assignments.
-Developed new course materials and projects, both internally (within the TA staff) and externally (new assignments for students).
+Created rubrics for and graded student assignments.
+Developed new course scripts and materials both internally (for the TA staff) and externally (new assignments for students).

 Courses:
 * **HTA for cs0190:** Accelerated Introduction to Computer Science (Summer/Fall 2018)